 After years of continued engagement and lobbying by Indigenous Peoples' groups, the Board, at its 15th meeting in Samoa in December 2016, requested the Secretariat to prepare a Fund-wide Indigenous Peoples policy for it to consider.
 Working with Indigenous Peoples' representatives as part of an internal coordination group, the Secretariat managed a public submission process in the summer of 2017, inviting broad stakeholder input into the development of such a policy.
 The GCF's Indigenous Peoples Policy was approved at the 19th Board meeting, taking a strong rights-based approach by focusing on the self-determination of Indigenous Peoples and their right to free, prior and informed consent (FPIC) throughout the GCF project cycle (GCF, 2018).
 The Fund-wide policy is to be complemented by implementation guidelines developed by the Secretariat in 2019.
-A separate Indigenous Peoples Advisory Group (IPAG), originally expected to start its work in 2020, has yet to be convened.
+A separate Indigenous Peoples Advisory Group (IPAG), originally expected to start its work already in 2020, has started its first term from January 2022 to December 2024 with four members and four alternate members self-selected by IP groups.